 \section{E-P Test using a flux-based cutoff}

 We now check whether we can recover the correct distance scaling by truncating the dataset based on the flux.
 Therefore, based on what we have deduced before, we now create a new synthetic sample, where we excise pulsars from the sample based on a flux cut, instead of SNR.
 We then rerun E-P tests using the new synthetic catalog thus constructed.
 These plots for three different flux thresholds corresponding to SNRs of 0.01, 0.1, and 1.0 when using the regression relation in Eq.~\ref{eq:SNRvsflux} can be found in Fig.~\ref{fig:flux_cut}.
-We find that for flux values corresponding to SNRs of 0.01 and 0.1, we get pristine agreement with the inverse-square law scaling for the pulsar flux.
+We find that for flux values corresponding to SNRs of 0.01 and 0.1, we obtain pristine agreement with the inverse-square law scaling for the pulsar flux.
 For flux threshold corresponding to a SNR of 1.0, we get $|\tau|<1$, implying that the agreement with the inverse-square law is within $\pm 1 \sigma$.

 In order to check the effect of the smeared population in the results, we also tried to include the smeared population and redid the above test.
 We note that SNR is not defined for pulsars which get culled due to smearing.
 However, the output of {\tt PsrPopPy} includes a measured flux for such pulsars which otherwise get removed due to smearing.
-Therefore, we append the smeared pulsars to the existing flux-selected catalog based on its flux value.
-These plots for the same aforementioned flux thresholds can be found in Fig.~\ref{fig:flux_cutwithsmeared}.
+Therefore, we manually append the smeared pulsars to the existing flux-selected catalog based on their flux values.
+These plots for the same flux thresholds as above can be found in Fig.~\ref{fig:flux_cutwithsmeared}.
 We find that the results are almost the same as those without including the smeared pulsars.
 Therefore, the pulsars which are culled due to smearing do not affect the E-P test.

-Therefore, we find that the reason for the failure of the E-P method to recover the inverse-square law scaling is due to the fact that the synthetic pulsar dataset is truncated based on a SNR cutoff, and SNR has an inherent non-linear relationship with with flux along with considerable scatter.
+Therefore, we find that the reason for the failure of the E-P method to recover the inverse-square law scaling is due to the fact that the synthetic pulsar dataset is truncated based on a SNR cutoff, and SNR has an inherent non-linear relationship with flux along with considerable scatter.
 Although we are not aware of a similar use case in literature, it has been pointed out, that incorrect conclusions have been obtained regarding the Gamma-ray burst (GRB) luminosity function using the E-P method based upon a single flux threshold, even though the detection threshold of these detectors is more complex than a single cutoff~\cite{Bryant}.